fzer0x/android-control-tool-V2/README.md

 ```bash
 python main.py
 ```
-Knowing Bugs:
+# # Knowing Bugs:
--When tool starts, you get 2 incorrect error messages that the device is not recognized.
+- When tool starts, you get 2 incorrect error messages that the device is not recognized.
 Ignore and Press 2x OK!
 It will be fixed in next Update!

--Build.prop viewer maybe not work
+- Build.prop viewer maybe not work

 ## 📦 Requirements